 Masada (pronounced Metzada) is an ancient fortification overlooking the Dead Sea on the eastern edge of the Judean Desert.
-You many have heard of this fortress as the location of a mass suicide by 900 Sicarii rebels, as recorded by Josephus Flavius.
+While the monuments stand as a testament to ancient ingenuity, now classified as a UNESCO World Heritage Site, your journey to this mountaintop will leave you with an indelible imprint of the beauty found in a Judean desert.
+You many have heard of this fortress as the location of a mass suicide by 900 Sicari rebels, as recorded by Josephus Flavius.
 The rebels, who had fled to Masada after the fall of Jerusalem, preferred death rather than surrendering to the Roman forces.

 Herod the Great enjoyed a prolific 40 year guiding spree and the remains of many of the Herodian structures still stand today.
 Here at Masada, he created an architectural feat with elaborate bathhouses and buildings for himself and his family to provide protection in case of a revolt.
 He designed detailed buildings to store large amounts of supplies and water management systems that rendered a siege virtually ineffective.
 Among what remains today are signs of an ancient palace as well as bathhouses with raised floors that resemble modern-day saunas.
 Ancient cisterns can be viewed, as well as the ancient synagogue on the north side of the mountaintop.
 Remains of the roman siege ramp are also on the site.

 There are several options to reach the summit, but the most popular way for those in good physical condition is to hike up the snake path on the east side of the mountain.
 About a mile long, the path winds along the edifice proving an ever more breathtaking view of the landscape unfolding around you and takes about 45 minutes to an hour to reach the summit.